Skip to content

 How the stay-length calculator ranks the bottlenecks

 The tool compares usable battery reserve after solar harvest, fresh-water burn rate, gray tank fill rate, and black tank fill rate.
-The shortest lane is the one to fix first.
+The shortest limit is the one to fix first.

 Power days